kohlhofer/Crossings/chapters/chapter-11.md

 # Chapter 11: Ancient Turning

 Dusk settles over the river, the water gold and gray.
 He sits on the dock, feet dangling above the surface, watching the light change.
-The world is quiet except for the call of a distant bird, its voice carrying across the water like a question without an answer.
+The world is quiet except for the call of a distant bird, its voice carrying across the water.

 The shack behind him stands dark, its windows reflecting the evening sky.
 The stove is cold, its ashes settled.
 The bed waits, narrow and familiar.
 On the table, bread and salt sit untouched, provisions for tomorrow or whenever hunger calls.